Nutrition 101: Chloride

 Nutrition Facts Label and the % Daily Value

 In the United States: The % daily value gives you an idea of how much chloride is in the food you eat.
-The Daily Value (DV) for chloride is 3.4 grams, which is higher than the RDA for all ages.
+The Daily Value (DV) for chloride is 2,300 mg.
 The number you see on the Nutrition Facts label is a percentage calculated by dividing the amount of chloride in one serving of the food by the daily value.
 Chloride is not required to be listed on the Nutrition Facts Table, therefore it is often not listed.

-In Canada: The Daily Value for chloride in Canada is also is 3.4 grams.
+In Canada: The Daily Value for chloride in Canada is also 2,300 mg.
 Chloride is not required to be listed on the Nutrition Facts Table, therefore it is often not listed.

 Nutrition 101